teebarjunk/godot_color_matrix/README.md

 Apply and blend matrices to colorize a scenes or images.

 No bulky complex shaders that struggle to blend together.
 Use easy handles to create matrices which make blending easy!

+# Setup
+- Enable plugin.
+- Create a ColorMatrixCanvas node.
+- Set the `matrix` to whatever you want the default to be.
+- Optionally set `matrix2` to an alternative blend.

 # Features
 - 12 built in effects to start from & a tweakable blend amount.